GBouffard/Hacker-news-feed/README.md

 ----
 - I first scaffolded the app through react-create-app.
 - I started with unit logic tests (mock and then real API) and based the api logic on how it is supposed to work.
-- I then started with the React hierarchy to render what is expected from the project.
-I also added some css and styling along the way.
+- I then started with the React hierarchy to render what is expected from the project, adding css and styling as I went along.
 I even added some quick wins/changes to accommodate to responsive design.
+- I added a spinner gif in order to wait for the api 's response.
+Ideally the stories would load once received but for implementation purposes I made the spinner last 5 seconds.

 What I learnt:
 ----